pdbjjens/ioBroker.vbus-gw/README.md

 ## Known issues

-- This adapter currently supports up to 3 serial ports.
+- This adapter currently supports up to 3 VBus'es connected to serial ports.
-- Sending the PASS command returns +OK instead of an error regardless of whether the password submitted is correct or not
 - VBus.net connected devices are not emulated.
-Sending the CONNECT (via tag) command returns +OK although no connction is established.
+Sending the CONNECT (via tag) command returns +OK although no connection is established.
-- Only connection requests with the default password "vbus" are accepted.
-- Selecting a non-existing channel using the CHANNEL command returns +OK instead of an error.
+- The passwords for all VBus'es connected to the serial ports must be the same (default is "vbus").
 - Sending the DATA command with a non-existing channel selected returns +OK, but immediately closes the connection afterwards.

 ## Changelog